tobyjones-digital/invent-bt-java-technical-test/README.md

 ### Backend

-Java 17 - with Spring Boot 3.5.3
+Java 21 - with Spring Boot 3.5.7

-> To start the backend ensure you are in the `/backend/java` and run `mvn spring-boot:run` the service will start on [http://localhost:8080](http://localhost:8080)
+> To start the backend run `mvn spring-boot:run` the service will start on [http://localhost:8080](http://localhost:8080)

 ## Task